Habitable zone: Early findings

 The first discoveries of extrasolar planets in the HZ occurred just a few years after the first extrasolar planets were discovered.
 However, these early detections were all gas giant-sized, and many were in eccentric orbits.
 Despite this, studies indicate the possibility of large, Earth-like moons around these planets supporting liquid water.

 One of the first discoveries was 70 Virginis b, a gas giant initially nicknamed "Goldilocks" due to it being neither "too hot" nor "too cold".
 Later study revealed temperatures analogous to Venus, ruling out any potential for liquid water.
 16 Cygni Bb, also discovered in 1996, has an extremely eccentric orbit that spends only part of its time in the HZ, such an orbit would causes extreme seasonal effects.
 In spite of this, simulations have suggested that a sufficiently large companion could support surface water year-round.

 Gliese 876 b, discovered in 1998, and Gliese 876 c, discovered in 2001, are both gas giants discovered in the habitable zone around Gliese 876 that may also have large moons.
 Another gas giant, Upsilon Andromedae d was discovered in 1999 orbiting Upsilon Andromidae's habitable zone.

 Announced on April 4, 2001, HD 28185 b is a gas giant found to orbit entirely within its star's circumstellar habitable zone and has a low orbital eccentricity, comparable to that of Mars in the Solar System.
 Tidal interactions suggest it could harbor habitable Earth-mass satellites in orbit around it for many billions of years, though it is unclear whether such satellites could form in the first place.

 HD 69830 d, a gas giant with 17 times the mass of Earth, was found in 2006 orbiting within the circumstellar habitable zone of HD 69830, 41 light years away from Earth.
 The following year, 55 Cancri f was discovered within the HZ of its host star 55 Cancri A. Hypothetical satellites with sufficient mass and composition are thought to be able to support liquid water at their surfaces.

-Though, in theory, such giant planets could possess moons, the technology did not exist to detect moons around them, and no extrasolar moons had been discovered.
-Planets within the zone with the potential for solid surfaces were therefore of much higher interest.